Skip to main content

 4. The penalties for failing to comply with the above requirements.

 § 4.
-This local law takes effect immediately and is retroactive to and deemed to have been in effect as of January 1, 2025.
+This local law takes effect immediately, provided that sections one and two of this local law are retroactive to and deemed to have been in effect as of January 1, 2025.

 WAE